OlivierBlanvillain/cs210-2020/labs/example-lab.md

 ![](images/import-build.png)

 If things still don't work, try restarting Code (launch it in the same way you started it before, using `code .` from the project directory).
+If you're still having issues, try clicking on "Clean compile workspace" from the same sidebar.

 ## Syntax errors for valid code in the IDE